angelinetsui/angelinetsui.github.io/_pages/Research.md

 Children's future thinking: what underlies children's saving behavior?
 ---
 Young children’s ability to save emerges during the preschool years (age 3 to 5), but very little is known about what underlies its development.
 In particular, I am interested in what motivates children to save for their future.
-Research with adults suggests that feeling connected to one’s future self (future self-connectedness) and the abikity to think about the future (episodic future thinking) increases saving behaviors.
+Research with adults suggests that feeling connected to one’s future self (future self-connectedness) and the ability to think about the future (episodic future thinking) increases saving behaviors.
 In collaboration with Dr. Cristina Atance, I investigate whether preschoolers’ future self-connectedness and episodic future thinking predict their saving behavior.